rootstrap/blog/content/Accessibility in React: tools and practices.md

-# Accessibility in React: tools and practices
+# Accessibility in React: Tools and Best Practices

 ![Main image](images/accessibility.jpg)

-Accessibility is one of the main points when you develop an application (and one of those points that **developers tend to forget or not know how to implement**).
-In this article, we will make a review of some of the tools, libraries, and standards that make it easier to integrate the best practices associated with accessibility on the web, making your application usable by as many people as possible.
+Accessibility should be standard when developing an application, but it’s sometimes forgotten.
+In this article, we will review some of the best tools and libraries.
+We will also share some of the best practices to broaden your reach and make your app accessible to all.

 ## Why is accessibility important?

 Internet nowadays is an essential part of our life for socializing, learning, getting a job, commerce, getting access to government services and health care services, and much more.

-The accessibility of the different platforms plays an important role here, and takes a lot of relevance for a lot of people ([61 million people only in the USA](https://www.cdc.gov/ncbddd/disabilityandhealth/infographic-disability-impacts-all.html)), but there's a huge problem, only [30% percent](https://www.huffingtonpost.co.uk/damiano-la-rocca/website-accessibility_b_9931304.html?guccounter=1&guce_referrer=aHR0cHM6Ly93d3cuZ29vZ2xlLmNvbS8&guce_referrer_sig=AQAAAJobBHy6SubR-65wvVQ3zedOfXuRMmNGMJTpfWR5uVL2FjlWqI6aE9I_a6ewpFB8iI61U7RcYmJ3fYQbGulqkwmRAQNOBUfHhmGfBddbf5k209MMFPvS85Aae4HQLyNocKwZRKw6RWceAuLO5ZF1urVMNX0csJ4rS6TcD9wYA-0d) of the pages in the UK are abiding the accessibility law established in that country, and in the USA the number and cost of federal accessibility lawsuits related to technological accessibility has risen dramatically over the last few years (the case that took more notoriety is the [Domino Pizza lawsuit](https://equidox.co/blog/robles-vs-dominos-pizza-explained-no-published-guidelines-doesnt-mean-no-standards/) by a blind user who could not use Domino's mobile app).
+Making the apps accessible is incredibly important and not taking the time to do so affects roughly about ([61 million people in the USA](https://www.cdc.gov/ncbddd/disabilityandhealth/infographic-disability-impacts-all.html)) There's a huge problem with this as only [30% percent](https://www.huffingtonpost.co.uk/damiano-la-rocca/website-accessibility_b_9931304.html?guccounter=1&guce_referrer=aHR0cHM6Ly93d3cuZ29vZ2xlLmNvbS8&guce_referrer_sig=AQAAAJobBHy6SubR-65wvVQ3zedOfXuRMmNGMJTpfWR5uVL2FjlWqI6aE9I_a6ewpFB8iI61U7RcYmJ3fYQbGulqkwmRAQNOBUfHhmGfBddbf5k209MMFPvS85Aae4HQLyNocKwZRKw6RWceAuLO5ZF1urVMNX0csJ4rS6TcD9wYA-0d) of the pages in the UK are abiding the accessibility law established, and in the USA the number and cost of federal accessibility lawsuits related to technological accessibility have risen dramatically over the last few years (the case that took more notoriety is the [Domino Pizza lawsuit](https://equidox.co/blog/robles-vs-dominos-pizza-explained-no-published-guidelines-doesnt-mean-no-standards/) by a blind user who could not use Domino's mobile app)

-Therefore, **making a website accessible for everyone benefits not only individuals but also businesses and society in general**.
+Therefore, **making a website accessible for everyone benefits not only individuals with disabilities but also businesses and society in general**.

 ## Who is everyone?

-Contemplate who are the possible users when we develop an application is always difficult, we tend to simplify the user cases and focus on generating more features, and in some cases, we affect the value awarded to our users because, among other things, our users can't access to those features.
+Contemplating on who the possible users are when developing an application is always difficult.
+We tend to simplify the user cases and focus on generating more features, and in some cases, we neglect the fact that some of our users may not be able to access those features.

 The first thing we need to know to tackle this problem is the different kinds of disabilities there are: